sbarabe/SBK_BarDrive/ROADMAP.md

 - `pause()`, `resume()`, and `stop()` behavior consistent with BarDrive.
 - Optional finite repetition, continuous looping, and completion-state inspection.
+- Synchronization groups allowing multiple indicators to blink, pulse, or fade from the same clock and phase.

+Multiple indicators should be able to share a compact scheduler.
+Indicators assigned to the same synchronization group should start together and remain phase-aligned even when their physical pixels, drivers, logic polarity, or brightness ranges differ.
+The design should define predictable behavior when an indicator joins, leaves, pauses, or resumes a running group, and should support an explicit phase reset for restarting a group in synchronization.

-The design should determine whether each `SoloDrive` instance owns its timing state or whether multiple indicators can share a compact scheduler.
-It should also evaluate an optional fixed-storage queue without forcing queue memory on simple indicators that only need on/off or blinking behavior.
+Independent indicators should remain possible without requiring separate hardware timers.
+The design should also evaluate an optional fixed-storage queue without forcing queue memory on simple indicators that only need on/off or synchronized blinking behavior.

 On binary-only drivers, unsupported brightness effects should have an explicit and predictable policy.
 Software PWM should only be considered when its CPU,